 THE ROYAL ARMOURY

-A selection of photos from the fantastic Royal Armoury.
-They had some great exhibits here, including weapons, armour, cannons and all kinds of other military goodies from hundreds of years ago.
-A fantastic collection.
+A selection of photos from the fantastic Royal Armouries.
+They had some great exhibits here, including weapons, armour, cannons, and all kinds of other military goodies from hundreds of years ago.
+It was a fantastic collection.

 WAWEL CATHEDRAL

-This beautiful cathedral is part of the castle complex and you can access it through the main courtyard.
-We needed to get tickets to enter the cathedral.
-These were from a small kiosk opposite.
-There was a charge of 44zł, which at the time was around £4 each.
+This beautiful cathedral is part of the castle complex, and you can access it through the main courtyard.
+It is the official seat of the Archbishop of Kraków.
+You can buy tickets to enter the cathedral from a small kiosk just opposite.
+These cost 26zł for an adult ticket, which is around £5.50.

-The crypts at Wawel Cathedral hold the tombs of Polish Kings from the past few hundred years, including the tomb of former President Lech Kaczyński and his wife.
-There are many other ornate metal and marble caskets on display here.
+The crypts at Wawel Cathedral hold the tombs of many Polish kings and their families from the past few hundred years, including the tomb of former President Lech Kaczyński and his wife.
+There are many other ornate metal and marble caskets on display too.

 THE ROYAL SIGISMUND BELL

 There are five large bells hanging in the Sigismund tower of Wawel Cathedral, and the Royal Sigismund Bell is the largest of them all and hangs proudly at the top.
-The bell was made in 1520 and it was named after King Sigismund I of Poland.
+They made the bell in 1520 and named it after King Sigismund I of Poland.

 It weighs 15 tonnes and needs twelve bell-ringers to get it swinging.
 They still ring the bell on special occasions and national holidays, and it is a national symbol of Poland.
-Once you climb the tiny staircase up to the bell, the views out over the city are incredible.
+Once you climb the tiny staircase up to the bell, the view out over the city is incredible.

 SMOK WAWELSKI, THE DRAGON OF WAWEL HILL

 The monument to the dragon is at the foot of the hill, opposite the Vistula River.
-Smok breathes real fire every few minutes and is a great stop when you visit the castle.
+Smok breathes real fire every few minutes and is a great stop for a photograph when you visit the castle.

 SAINT MARY’S BASILICA